Designing mixed-settings learning programmes

 Assessment approaches

-Assessment delivery caters for individual student needs.
-Quality Assurance processes exist and are monitored.
+Ensure assessment delivery caters for individual ākonga needs and that quality assurance processes exist and are monitored.

 Teaching and delivery approaches